pranavgithub1/Ethereum-Analysis/README.md

 Both outputs were uploaded from CSV files on my computer to BigQuery tables for easy querying and analysis.

-**Results**
+### Results

 There were 2,952,653 unique wallets that completed transactions for the first month of 2018.

-The average holding period across all units of currency was 61.05 hours or 2 days 13 hours or 8% of the max holding period (31 days).
+The average holding period across all units of currency was 61.05 hours (2 days 13 hours) or 8% of the max holding period (31 days).

 **Percentiles of holding_period in currency log**